Submit your Music Tour Funding Application to Concerts SA today

 Qhawekazi Giyose and Gugulethu Duma, who workshopped with legendary Madosini as part of their live performance project, comment: “The Mobility Fund helped us actualize a project we have been conceptualizing for four years.
 It opened up doors for collaborations with artists and spaces we have been wanting to work with, and also motivated us to keep momentum going in our musical endeavours.”

 National Projects – South Africa

 Artists from all provinces are invited to apply for national projects taking place in any South African province(s).
 The bulk of the activities must take place outside the province where the artist is based.
 The tour schedule must include one activity in either Gauteng, the Western Cape or KwaZulu-Natal.
 Applicants may request up to R30,000.

 Regional projects must take place in one or more of the following SADC countries: Angola, Botswana, Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, Swaziland, Tanzania, Zambia and Zimbabwe.
 While activities in South Africa may be included as part of regional projects, the bulk of the activities must take place outside of South Africa.
 Applicants will need to conduct their own research and have identified and communicated with a potential partner or host.
 The partner may be an individual or organisation and must be an established musician or music professional, and must be based in the SADC country (or countries) where the project will take place.
 Applicants may request up to R45,000.

-Enquiries and applications should be submitted online by our contact form, by email to email@example.com, by fax to 086 500 7028 or by post to Concerts SA, c/o The SAMRO Foundation, 20 De Korte Street, 4th Floor SAMRO Place, Braamfontein, Johannesburg, 2001.
+Enquiries and applications should be submitted by email to firstname.lastname@example.org, by fax to 086 500 7028 or by post to Concerts SA, c/o The SAMRO Foundation, 20 De Korte Street, 4th Floor SAMRO Place, Braamfontein, Johannesburg, 2001.